 The Adult Education and Literacy Program at Texarkana College offers several classes and training opportunities for students.
-To begin each course, students are required to attend a complete enrollment paperwork, take an assessment, and attend Academic Enrichments sessions prior to beginning academic classes.
+To begin each course, students are required to complete enrollment paperwork, take an assessment, and attend Academic Enrichments sessions prior to beginning academic classes.
 Enrollment paperwork is available online at the Adult Education web page https://www.texarkanacollege.edu/adult-education/.
 Students who need to complete the form in person may do so at the office.
 Students may complete the paperwork at any time.
-Assessments are given weekly by appointment.
+Assessments are given based on a schedule for each program.
 Academic Enrichment sessions are held monthly, and students must complete the enrollment paperwork and assessment prior to attending.
 Classes are free and operate under managed and open enrollment, depending on the class location.
 Managed enrollment classes begin monthly.
 Open enrollment classes allow students to begin class once they have completed the enrollment process.
-The class format includes in person and virtual teacher led instruction, group work, individual work, and online work.
+The class format includes in-person teacher-led instruction, group work, individual work, and online work.
 Courses are offered year-round.

-Students who need to earn a Texas high school equivalency certificate (TxCHSE) can attend classes during morning or evening sessions.
+Students who need to earn a Texas high school equivalency certificate (TxCHSE) can attend classes during morning or evening sessions, or via distance learning.
 To be eligible for TxCHSE classes a student cannot be enrolled in high school.
 A sixteen-year-old must have a court order to attend classes.
-A seventeen or eighteen-year-old must have an official school withdrawal form and a parent/guardian permission in writing to attend enroll in classes.
-HSE classes are no cost to the student.
+A seventeen or eighteen-year-old must have an official school withdrawal form and parent/guardian permission in writing to enroll in classes.
+HSE classes are at no cost to the student.

 Students who have a high school diploma but need to improve reading, writing, or math skills to enter an academic or workforce training program qualify for a basic skills course by testing below the twelfth-grade level in one of those areas.
 Students who need assistance with college or career placement exams, such as the TABE (Test for Adult Basic Education), TSIA2 (Texas Success Initiative), TEAS (Test of Essential Academic Skills), or ASVAB (Armed Services Vocational Aptitude Battery), can take the basic skills course to prepare for the examination.
 College students enroll in the Non-Course Based Option of the course: Math 0030 and/or English 0030.